A US pine species thrives when burnt. Southerners are rekindling a 'fire culture' to boost its range

 The U.S. Department of Agriculture has a “Longleaf Pine Initiative" partnering with burn groups like Wimberley's.
 Farm bill money supports planning and planting.
 Personnel can help install firebreaks.

-But applicants are increasingly competing for limited funding that cannot cover all the needed maintenance burns, USDA spokesperson Matthew Vandersande said.
+But applicants are increasingly competing for limited funding that cannot cover all the needed maintenance burns, Longleaf Pine Initiative Coordinator Matthew Vandersande said.

 Landowners say liability-concerned states are reluctant to send their relatively few burners onto private property and private contractors cannot meet the demand.